 Techniques to Achieve Mindfulness

-One who aspires to reaching a pleasant state of neutrality can take small steps every day.
+One who aspires to reach a pleasant state of neutrality can take small steps every day.
 Here are a few suggestions to assist you:

 - You might explore yoga as an activity that engages the mind, body, and spirit.